-28. Australia's economic growth is expected to remain strong.
+28. Australia's economic growth expected to remain strong.
 The authorities are of the view that as a result of the ongoing and deepening structural reforms, the economy is now very resilient to external shocks.
 The major challenge in the short term is to maintain macroeconomic stability in the face of the high commodity prices.
-However, the authorities believe that theeconomy's vulnerability to an eventual end to the commodity price boom has been reduced owing to earlier reforms, such as the introduction of a floating exchange rate in the early 1980s and more flexible domestic markets for goods, services, capital, and particularly labour.
-Nonetheless, in the face of the slowdown in total factor productivity in Australia WT/TPR/S/178 Page xi recent years, there also appears to be a need to press ahead with structural reforms as outlined in the National Reform Agenda, especially those concerning key infrastructure-related services, such as electricity, water, and transport, in order to raise productivity further.
-Increased productivity would also enable Australia to address the longer term challenge of an ageing population and the associated rise in health and social welfare costs and implications for the labour market.
+However, the authorities believe that the economy's vulnerability to an eventual end to the commodity price boom has been reduced owing to earlier reforms, such as the introduction of a floating exchange rate in the early 1980s and more flexible domestic markets for goods, services, capital, and particularly labour.
+Nonetheless, in the face of the slowdown in total factor productivity in recent years, there is a need to press ahead with structural reforms as outlined in the National Reform Agenda, especially those concerning key infrastructure-related services, such as electricity, water, and transport, in order to raise productivity.
+Increased productivity would also enable Australia to address the longer term challenge of an ageing population, particularly the associated rise in health and social welfare costs and implications for the labour market.